hannonhill/Example-Sites/README.md

 List of example Sites with descriptions:

-**Basic-Site.csse** - This Site is meant to be a very basic started for building out a brand new Site from scratch.<br />
+Basic-Site - This Site is meant to be a very basic started for building out a brand new Site from scratch.<br />
 https://github.com/hannonhill/Cascade-Server-Example-Sites/raw/master/Basic-Site.csse

 It contains: